MicrosoftDocs/memdocs/sccm/comanage/overview.md

 ## Workloads

 You don't have to switch the workloads, or you can do them individually when you're ready.
-Configuration Manager continues to manage all other workloads.
-These workloads include those that you don't switch to Intune, and all other features of Configuration Manager that co-management doesn't support.
+Configuration Manager continues to manage all other workloads, including those workloads that you don't switch to Intune, and all other features of Configuration Manager that co-management doesn't support.

 Co-management supports the following workloads: